Cray-HPE/docs-csm/install/collecting_ncn_mac_addresses.md

 #### Requirements

 > If CSI does not work because of a file requirement, please file a bug.
 By default, dnsmasq
-> and conman are already running on the LiveCD but bond0 needs to be configured, dnsmasq needs to
+> and ConMan are already running on the LiveCD but bond0 needs to be configured, dnsmasq needs to
-> serve/listen over bond0, and conman needs the BMC information.
+> serve/listen over bond0, and ConMan needs the BMC information.

 1. LiveCD dnsmasq is configured for the bond0/metal network (NMN/HMN/CAN do not matter)
 2. BMC MAC addresses already collected
-3. LiveCD conman is configured for each BMC
+3. LiveCD ConMan is configured for each BMC

 For help with either of those, see [LiveCD Setup](bootstrap_livecd_remote_iso.md).